OniOdd/stats-preview-card-component/README.md

 ### What I learned

 While doing this challenge, I practiced using the SASS preprocessor.
+I also practiced using CSS animations.

 ### Useful resources